-Research Initiation in Engineering Formation
+PFE: Research Initiation in Engineering Formation

 Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 15-1), is
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 17-1), is

-effective for proposals submitted, or due, on or after December 26, 2014.
-The PAPPG is consistent
+effective for proposals submitted, or due, on or after January 30, 2017.
+Please be advised that, depending

-the guidelines contained in NSF 15-1 apply to proposals submitted in response to this
+on the specified due date, the guidelines contained in NSF 17-1 may apply to proposals submitted in response to this

-Full Proposal Deadline Date: March 31, 2016
+Full Proposal Deadline Date

-Last Thursday in March, Annually Thereafter
+Last Thursday in February, Annually Thereafter

 The NSF Engineering (ENG) Directorate has launched a multi-year initiative, the Professional Formation of Engineers, to create and support an innovative and inclusive engineering profession for the 21st Century.
-Professional Formation of Engineers (PFE) refers to the formal and informal processes and value systems by which people become engineers.
+Professional Formation of Engineers (PFE) refers to the formal and informal education and value systems by which people become engineers.
 It also includes the ethical responsibility of practicing engineers to sustain and grow the profession.
 The engineering profession must be responsive to national priorities, grand challenges, and dynamic workforce needs; it must be equally open and accessible to all.

 What Has Been Funded (Recent Awards Made Through This Program, with Abstracts)